anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * Pledge Status received from Registrar-Agent
 * Pledge EE certificate revoked

+Furthermore, it is recommended to

+* support adjustable logging levels (severity) to cater to different operational needs or failure situations.
+* include meta information to distinguish logs that relate to different BRSKI approaches (e.g., BRSKI, BRSKI-AE, BRSKI-PRM, constraint BRSKI) that are likely supported in the same domain in parallel.
+* include detailed error codes and diagnostics information as defined throughout the document or stemming from other used components or libraries also in the logging information.
+* support synchronized time (e.g., via NTP) to include timestamps in logging to enable sequencing and  correlation of events.
+* utilize standard logging formats (e.g., syslog) to allow for easy integration into log analysis tools and SIEM systems.
+* utilize secure transmission of logs to centralized log servers, particularly in cloud or distributed environments (e.g., in case of syslog, {{RFC9662}} updates the utilized cipher suites for TLS and DTLS).
+* allow for definition of key operational thresholds (e.g., high latency, failed onboarding attempts) to trigger alerts for proactive issue resolution.
+* avoid inclusion of sensitive information (see also {{priv_cons}})

 For log analysis the following may be considered:

 * The registrar knows which Registrar-Agent collected which PVR from the included agent-signed-data object.